 Your bill-paying history is one of the most important factors used to calculate your credit score.
 If you’ve been struggling to pay your bills on time, it’s important to get back on track as soon as possible.
 If you’ve accumulated credit card debt while trying to make ends meet and you can’t pay your balance in full each month, do your best to pay at least the minimum amount due.
 Paying at least the minimum due should keep your account current, which should prevent it from being reported to any of the three major consumer credit bureaus as past due.

-Paying only the minimum payment will take you longer to pay off your balance and likely cost you more in interest, but if it’s the best you can do, it’s better than missing a payment altogether.
-But it’s important to formulate a plan to pay off the rest of your balance owed, and you’ll need to pay more than the minimum to do that in a timely fashion.
+Paying only the minimum payment will take you longer to pay off your balance and likely cost you more in interest.
+But if it’s the best you can do, it’s better than missing a payment altogether.
+However, it’s important to formulate a plan to pay off the rest of your balance owed, and you’ll need to pay more than the minimum to do that in a timely fashion.
 If you don’t, it could take months or even years to pay down your balance, and you’ll end up paying more in interest.

 When you apply for new credit, it typically generates what’s known as a “hard inquiry” on your credit report(s), which generally lowers your credit score by a few points.
 Rather than applying for multiple credit cards and hoping you get approved for one of them, instead consider first seeing if you pre-qualify for a credit card with a card issuer.

 When you become an authorized user, you have permission to use someone else’s credit to make purchases, but you’re not the primary account holder.
-Some—but not all—credit card companies report account activity so that it appears in the authorized user’s credit report as well and helps them build a credit history.
+Some — but not all — credit card companies report account activity so that it appears in the authorized user’s credit report as well and helps them build a credit history.
+Therefore, this method is a free option for building your credit, as it doesn’t require you to make any purchases yourself.

-If someone you know, who has good credit, is willing to add you to their account as an authorized user, it may help improve your credit.
+If someone you know has good credit and is willing to add you to their account as an authorized user, it may help improve your credit.
 But watch out, because the flip side is also true.
-If the primary account holder has bad credit or starts exercising poor credit-management skills, like making late payments, and the card issuer reports account activity so it appears in your credit reports as well, it could negatively affect your credit.
+If the primary account holder has bad credit or starts exercising poor credit-management skills like making late payments, it could negatively affect your credit.

 Getting an unsecured credit card or loan can be tough if you don’t have good credit.
 But some credit card issuers also offer secured cards, which are designed to help people build or rebuild credit.
 Unlike unsecured credit cards, secured credit cards typically require you to make a cash deposit as collateral.
 Should you default on the credit card, the card issuer may then be able to use some or all of the cash deposit to recoup any potential losses it incurs.